nodejs/node/doc/onboarding.md

 ## One week before the onboarding session

-* Confirm that the new Collaborator is using two-factor authentication on their GitHub account.
-Unless two-factor authentication is enabled, do not give an account elevated privileges such as the ability to land code in the main repository or to start continuous integration (CI) jobs.
+* If the new Collaborator is not yet a member of the nodejs GitHub organization, confirm that they are using two-factor authentication.
+It will not be possible to add them to the organization if they are not using two-factor authentication.
 * Announce the accepted nomination in a TSC meeting and in the TSC mailing list.